tolar grande puna of salta

 The word Puna has a Quechua origin and means “High Altitude Region”.

 The Puna ecoregion is located in the central mountain range of the Andes.
 It extends from Peru, through Bolivia, until the north of Chile and Argentina.
+The Argentine Puna, in the provinces of Salta, Jujuy and Catamarca, is located at an average altitude of around 3,500 meters.

-Wildlife in the Puna
+Wildlife in the Puna de Atacama

-The most representative wildlife of the Puna includes Vicuñas and Guanacos.
-Among the birds, it is worth mentioning the presence of the Flamingo, the Ñandú and the Andean Condor.
+Among the birds, it is worth mentioning the presence of the flamingo, and the suri.

 The climate of the Puna has a wide thermal amplitude, which varies according to altitude.
 With warmer temperatures during the day and colder at night.